Xn2/Near-core/README.md

 As there is no proprer realease yet, you will have to clone from the `master` branch for now.

-You can install Near-code using this command in your termial.
+You can install Near-core using this command in your termial.

 `git clone https://github.com/Xn2/Near-core.git && cd Near-core && npm i`